-One of the essential elements of the Community starter study is the exercise of having everyone share their life story.
+One of the essential elements of starting well in your group is the exercise of having everyone share their life story.
 However, for some, if not many in your group, this can be daunting, scary, unknown territory.
 Below are a number of tips and additional helps in walking you/them through this.

 1. Do it!